Read up on Speed Demos Archive's previous events, in order of earliest to latest.

 Jump to an event:

-Awesome Games Done Quick 2011 was held January 6-11, 2011 and raised over $53,000 for the Prevent Cancer Foundation (http://preventcancer.org).
-This marathon was when SDA started holding the winter marathons in the 4-H Center because quite frankly, even the first marathon was too big for Mike's basement.
+Awesome Games Done Quick 2011 was held January 6-11, 2011 in the National 4-H Center and raised over $53,000 for the Prevent Cancer Foundation (http://preventcancer.org).
+This marathon was the first SDA marathon held outside of a house because quite frankly, even the first marathon was too big for Mike's basement.

 Summer Games Done Quick 2011 was held August 4-6, 2011 and had around 20 participants.
-The marathon raised over $20,500 for the Organization for Autism Research.
+The marathon raised over $20,500 for the Organization for Autism Research (http://www.researchautism.org).

 OAR posted an article on the event's success!

 Awesome Games Done Quick 2012 was held January 4-10th, 2012.
 AGDQ 2012 was yet again held in the National 4-H Center and had over 85 participants.
 Donators exceeded 8,500 from around the globe and the average concurrent viewership was 5,000 viewers, and the peak was 12,000 viewers.
 At the date of AGDQ 2012, it was SDA's most successful marathon, and raised more than the rest of the marathons to date (CGDQ, AGDQ 2011, JRDQ, and SGDQ 2011) combined.
 SDA raised a total of $149,000 for the Prevent Cancer Foundation.